-We study the effects of financial liberalization episodes that occurred after 2000, well after the main period of reform in the 1990s.
-This is both due to data availability, as described below, and to avoid conflating the effects of the financial liberalization reforms with other ongoing reforms.
-To study the effects of foreign investment liberalization, we collected data on the timing of disaggregated industry-level policy changes from different editions of the Handbook of Industrial Policy and Statistics.
+We collected data on the timing of disaggregated industry-level policy changes from different editions of the Handbook of Industrial Policy and Statistics.
 We match this data to industries at the 5-digit NIC level.
-An industry is coded as having been treated if a policy change occurred that allowed automatic approval for investments up to at least 51% of capital (though, in some cases, the maximum is higher).
+An industry is coded as having been treated if a policy change occurred that allowed automatic approval and/or increased the cap on investments to at least 51% of capital (though, in some cases, the maximum is higher).
 We then merge this data at the industry-level with the firm-level dataset described below.